-When you have been injured in a rear end car accident, you may be able to recover No-Fault PIP benefits which will help pay for your medical bills, lost wages (if your injuries disable you from working), transportation and mileage costs for traveling to and from doctor appointments, household replacement services and attendant care services.
+When you have been injured in a rear end car accident in Michigan, you may be able to recover No-Fault PIP benefits which will help pay for your medical bills, lost wages (if your injuries disable you from working), transportation and mileage costs for traveling to and from doctor appointments, household replacement services and attendant care services.

 You will receive your No-Fault benefits from the auto insurance company that is responsible to pay under the No-Fault law’s “priority” rules.

 Unlike compensation for pain and suffering and excess medical bills and lost wages, No-Fault benefits are available “without regard to fault” so you are entitled to receive them even before you have shown that the negligent driver who caused your crash was at-fault.
 (MCL 500.3105)